Random Locations of Periodic Stationary Processes: Invariant intrinsic location functionals

 \begin{exmp} It is easy to see that the location of the path supremum

 is an invariant intrinsic location functional, provided that the path supremum is uniquely achieved. \end{exmp}

 Besides the location of the path supremum, other invariant intrinsic location functionals include the location of the point with the largest/smallest slope (if the sample paths are in $C^1$), the location of the point with the largest/smallest curvature (if the sample paths are in $C^2$), \textit{etc}, provided the uniqueness of these locations.
+The related criteria for uniqueness often go back to checking the uniqueness of the path supremum/infimum in one period.
+Indeed, if the a periodic stationary process has sample paths in $C^1$ (resp. $C^2$), then its first (resp. second) derivative is again a periodic stationary process.
+For a Gaussian process $\mathbf X$, its derivative $\mathbf X'$ is still Gaussian, and Kim and Pollard \cite{kim1990} showed that the supremum is almost surely achieved at a unique point if $\text{Var}(X'(s), X'(t))\neq 0$ for $s\neq t$.
+In our periodic case, this means that the process has no period smaller than 1.
+Another condition was developed by Pimentel \cite{pimentel2014} for general processes with continuous sample paths.

 For an invariant intrinsic location functional, we have the following lower bound for its density function.

 \begin{proposition} For $T\in (0,1]$, any invariant intrinsic location functional $L$ and any periodic stationary process $\mathbf X$ with period $1$, the density $f^\mathbf {X}_{L,T}$ of $L$ on $(0,T)$ satisfies